cormullion/Karnak.jl/docs/src/syntax.md

 ### The `vertexlabels` argument

 Use `vertexlabels` to choose the text to associate with each vertex.
-Supply a range, array of strings or numbers, or a string.
+Supply a range, array of strings or numbers, a string, or a function.

 This example draws all vertices, and numbers them from 1 to 6.

+!!! note

+    In Graphs.jl, vertices are numbered from 1 to `n`.
+If you remove a vertex, vertices are effectively re-numbered.

 ```@example graphsection
 @drawsvg begin